Spark-Liang/NoteBook/LOMA/290/ch01 - Organization and Operations.md

 - **responsibility** : a duty or a task assigned to an employee

-- **accountability** : an employee is answerable for how well he carry out his responsibilities.
+- **accountability** : an employee is answerable for how well he carry out his responsibilities. (performance  measurement)

 - **division of labor** : a process to divide the large task into smaller activities.